 Selamat menyambut Hari kemerdekaan kepada semua.
 Saya terjumpa artikel ini bila membaca Sarawak Gazette (Warta kerajaanNegeri Sarawak).
 Mungkin ini dapat membantu generasi hari ini mendalami asal usul lagu negaraku.

+"The tune which we now call `Negara‑Ku' has a long history and It and my sister, Raja Halijah, are probably the only two individuals alive who can trace its origin from our personal knowledge.
 I first remember hearing the tune in Mahe, in the Seychelles, where my father, Sultan Abdullah, of Perak was living in exile.
 It was played quite often by a French Band which gave public performances, every Tuesday near our house, which was close to the sea front.
 That was in about 1892 when I was eight years old, but my elder sister, Raja Halijah,

 'Raja Aminah who was also born in the Seychelles can remember it still earlier, and says that it was so popular that it was hummed and whistled by sailors and others on the island.
 We both remember the tune very clearly and have no doubt that it is the same one which is now called `Negara‑Ku'.